PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 What are the drawbacks of the payroll service?

-The drawbacks of the payroll service are data Security and privacy risks, compliance and regulatory errors, loss of control, and hidden costs.
+The drawbacks of the payroll service are data security and privacy risks, compliance and regulatory errors, loss of control, and hidden costs.
 These disadvantages expose businesses to financial penalties, operational errors, and reduced monitoring, which impact trust and overall payroll accuracy.

 The drawbacks of the payroll service are listed below.